 How to contact me:

-My research interests include simulation of parallel and distributed systems, scheduling, and research on production grids.
+My research interests include simulation of parallel and distributed systems, scientific workflows, scheduling, and working with scientists from other fields.

 In a previous life, I was assistant professor at the Université Henri Poincaré, Nancy 1